 Dry FliesBarr's Vis-A-Dun

-The Barr's Vis-A-Dun is a versatile and effective dry fly pattern that imitates a wide range of mayfly species.
-It is designed to sit low in the water, making it a convincing silhouette from a trout's view.
-The pattern's simplicity makes it a favorite among many anglers.
+Versatile and effective dry fly pattern imitates a wide range of mayfly species.
+Designed by John Barr to sit low in the water, making it a convincing silhouette from a trout's view.
+The pattern's simplicity makes it a favorite among many anglers seeking a reliable mayfly imitation.

 Spring, Summer, Fall